 The lack of dietary supplement regulation by the FDA does raise safety and efficacy concerns for healthcare professionals and consumers alike.
 Prescription medications and pharmaceuticals prescribed by your physician, may aid in other indications to help treat and or prevent heart disease.

 4 Best Heart Health Supplements

 To be clear, eating a healthy and nutritious diet full of vitamin and antioxidant rich fruits and vegetables, is the best strategy to increased longevity and overall health, wellness and optimal heart function.
 Vitamins and supplements are never recommended to treat or prevent cardiovascular disease.
 However, studies suggest that certain vitamins and minerals can keep your heart healthy.
-Heart and circulatory supplements are best used as part of an overall heart protocol and plan which is focused around diet, nutrition, and exercise.
+Circulatory and heart health supplements are best used as part of an overall heart protocol and plan which is focused on diet, nutrition, and exercise.

 Greens and reds powders are made with dehydrated fruits and vegetables.
 Greens ingredients such as wheat grass, spirulina, chlorella, and reds ingredients like pomegranate, beetroot, and turmeric contain powerful plant compounds, known carotenoids and polyphenols, which possess antioxidant and anti-inflammatory properties.

 Greens and Reds supplements, are different considering they are derived from real food sources, as compared to other supplements which may be synthesized agents.